 Instead, plan your own tour with four days in each city and take the train in between on your own.
 Maybe you won’t have enough vacation time to see all three, but you can pick two and plan next year’s trip to see what you missed.
 Are you really enjoying your vacation if you run through 6 or 7 major attractions in Rome in two days and have no time to relax?
 Travel slower and you will actually see more of the places you visit.

 What if you still want someone to explain the history behind the places you’re visiting?
 Having someone paint you a mental picture can turn a pile of rubble into the setting of a great historical scene.
 But you don’t need a packaged 10 day tour to get this interesting information.
 Look for companies that provide half or full day tours of the places you want to visit.
+Consider taking a fun food tour.
 You’ll still hear the history but your overall schedule will still be in your control when you plan your own tour.